docker/docs/desktop/extensions-sdk/extensions/index.md

 Docker Desktop displays published extensions in the Extensions Marketplace.
 The Extensions Marketplace is a curated space where developers can discover extensions to improve their developer experience and upload their own extension to share with the world.

-If you want your extension to be published in the Marketplace, you can submit your extension [here](https://www.docker.com/products/extensions/submissions/).
+If you want your extension to be published in the Marketplace, you can submit your extension [here](https://www.docker.com/products/extensions/submissions/){: target="_blank" rel="noopener" class="_" }.

 All extensions submitted to the Extension Marketplace are reviewed and approved by our team before listing.
 This review process ensures a level of trust, security, and quality for developers using Docker Extensions and allows for extension developers to get feedback.